gfpacheco/generator-react-starter-kit-component/README.md

 npm install -g generator-react-starter-kit-component
 ```

-Then generate your new project:
+Then generate your new component:

 ```bash
 yo react-starter-kit-component